 The Keep-Alive timeout in the Application Gateway v1 SKU is 120 seconds and in the v2 SKU it's 75 seconds.
+For private IP addresses, the value is nonconfigurable with a TCP idle timeout of 5 minutes.
 The TCP idle timeout is a 4-minute default on the frontend virtual IP (VIP) of both v1 and v2 SKU of Application Gateway.
 You can configure the TCP idle timeout value on v1 and v2 Application Gateways to be anywhere between 4 minutes and 30 minutes.
 For both v1 and v2 Application Gateways, you need to navigate to the public IP of the Application Gateway and change the TCP idle timeout under the "Configuration" blade of the public IP on Portal.
-Changing the value of the private IP address isn't supported.
 You can set the TCP idle timeout value of the public IP through PowerShell by running the following commands:

 $publicIP = Get-AzPublicIpAddress -Name MyPublicIP -ResourceGroupName MyResourceGroup $publicIP.IdleTimeoutInMinutes = "15" Set-AzPublicIpAddress -PublicIpAddress $publicIP

 For HTTP/2 connections to the frontend IP address on Application Gateway v2 SKU, the idle timeout is set to 180 seconds and is nonconfigurable.

 Does Application Gateway reuse the TCP connection that is established with backend server?

 Yes.
 Application Gateway reuses the existing TCP connections with backend server.